Giving Academic Talks in English

-Requirements: Please prepare a talk on your research.
-Your talk may be no longer than 8 minutes and do keep in mind that most of your audience will be non-experts.
-To ensure that your talk is as authentic as possible, please give your talk in the format which is typical of your field (e.g. powerpoint, flipchart, etc.).
+- Please prepare a talk on your research.
+Your talk may be no longer than 8 minutes.
+Do keep in mind that most of your audience will be non-experts.
+To ensure that your talk is as authentic as possible, please give your talk in the format which is typical of your field (e.g. PowerPoint, flipchart, etc.).

 Language of workshop: English

 Date: Thursday, April 11, 2019, and Friday, April 12, 2019, 9:00 am - 5:00 pm